nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 #### Skills introduced: Creating a Forced Choice Task in Gorilla
 * Triggering buttons with a mouse click OR F/J keys
 * Setting text of buttons via manipulation and randomizing this in the experiment setup
+* Creating a progress bar to display task progress to participants
 * Using the scorer component and storing variables to display participant's score

 Initiated by Maggie Ribaudo July 2024